 The times I got tested with severe fear were the times I realized that I can fear none but Allaah alone.
 I have no other option.
 There is no soul that can harm me if Allah doesn’t will, be it an emotional or physical harm.
 And if He wills, I can be content with it and find a better place with Him.

 Alhamdulillah I didn’t go through the test of hunger exactly, but I have seen severe ebbs and flows of needs and their fulfillment.
 Those times were hard but all I can feel now is the lack of interest in worldly possessions.
 Such things make you humble and make you realize your utmost dependency on your Rabb.

 Anas bin Malik reported: “The Paradise is surrounded by hardships and the Hell-Fire is surrounded by temptations.”
 [Muslim]

 To be very honest, our approach towards trials is usually based on double standards.

-When others face hard times, our immediate reaction is (even if we don’t say it) presenting plenty of reasons why someone is facing those trials, instead of saying that Allaah loves them or might want to raise their status or expiate them of their sins.
+When others face hard times, our immediate reaction is (even if we don’t say it) presenting plenty of reasons why someone is facing those trials, instead of saying that Allah loves them or might want to raise their status or expiate them of their sins.

-And when we go through any kind of trials, we not only expect empathy, kind words and reward from Allaah, but we also want others to magnify our hurt even when we tend to deem someone else’s problems completely insignificant.
+And when we go through any kind of trials, we not only expect empathy, kind words and reward from Allah, but we also want others to magnify our hurt even when we tend to deem someone else’s problems completely insignificant.